moorara/observer/README.md

 requests_total{endpoint="/user",method="GET",statusCode="200"} 1
 ```

-You can also verfiy a trace is reported to Jaeger by visiting http://localhost:16686 .
+You can also verify a trace is reported to Jaeger by visiting http://localhost:16686 .
 </details>

 <details>